 For over 50 years education law has been a vital part of the law practice at Wadleigh, Starr & Peters, P.L.L.C.

 The School Law team is a full service solution for school districts and school administrative units.
-We represent school districts and school administrative units throughout the State in all areas of school law, including general matters, student discipline, special education, civil rights, bullying, labor relations, personnel matters, the right-to-know law, school finance, tuition agreements, contracts, bonding issues, and district/school administrative unit reorganization.
+We represent school districts and school administrative units throughout the State in all areas of school law, including general matters, student discipline, special education, civil rights, bullying, labor relations, personnel matters, the right-to-know law, school finance, tuition agreements, contracts, bonding issues, district/school administrative unit withdrawal/reorganization, annual meetings, official ballot voting, election recounts, negotiation of tuition agreements.
 When a client matter crosses disciplines, the team has the ability to draw upon a wide range of attorney resources in the area of commercial transactions, real estate conveyances, land-use, or any other practice area of the firm.
 In addition, the school attorneys are active in the support of education on a national, regional and state-wide basis, primarily through professional development lectures, seminars, and the support of various legislative initiatives.